bids-standard/bids-website/docs/blog/posts/2025-05-08-steering-group-minutes.md

 -   Discussion:

-    -   DH: BIDS has events files, does psych-DS plan to include something similar for data like reaction times, etc
+    -   DH: BIDS has events files, does psych-DS plan to include something similar for data like reaction times...
     -   MKS: It hasn't been built yet, but that is a very likely use case to work towards
     -   EA: what about data dictionary? it looks like anything is a data dictionary?
     -   MKS: in the current examples, users are given options of simple of variable names.
 But the documentation points users to be able to assemble more complex datasets (<https://psychds-docs.readthedocs.io/en/latest/guides/4_data_dictionary/>) they do not require pulling variables from established onotologies but they do require variables to be defined